To be eligible for the CCS you must meet certain requirements, some of which are:

 WHY HAS MY CCS AMOUNT CHANGED ON MY PROVIDER FEE ACCOUNT?

-If you notice a change in the amount of CCS paid on your behalf to your child care provider, this may mean your CCS rate has changed, the amount withheld by the Government (usually 5%) has changed, you have started repaying an overpayment of CCS or you are no longer eligible for the CCS.
+If you notice a change in the amount of CCS paid on your behalf to your child care provider, this may mean your CCS rate has changed, the amount withheld by the Government (approximately 5%) has changed, you have started repaying an overpayment of CCS, or you are no longer eligible for the CCS.
+Lodgment of a tax return or an update to your estimated income can result in your CCS amount changing.

 HOW TO CLAIM CHILD CARE SUBSIDY.

 The easiest way to claim is online.
 You will need a myGov account linked to Centrelink.
-If you don’t have either of these, you will need to set them up.
+If you do not have either of these, you will need to set them up.
+There is also a Centrelink app that is supposed to be quite user-friendly.

 You will need supporting documents ready to help answer some of the questions in the claim.